Experience the world’s most luxurious vacations. Create a free account to view availability.

 Enjoy quintessential New England charm while staying on Cape Cod with Inspirato.
 Our partner hotel, Chatham Bars Inn, features refined rooms and suites overlooking a quarter-mile of private beach near Chatham Harbor, on what’s known as the Lower Cape.
 Relax on the beach in a private cabana and enjoy food-and-beverage service from the inn.

-Elsewhere on the inn’s property, four-bedroom Kettle Drum House gives you the space and privacy of a standalone home as well as access to the amenities of the stately Chatham Bars Inn, including restaurants, an oceanfront pool, and spa.
+Elsewhere on the inn’s property, four-bedroom homes Claflin House and Kettle Drum House give you the space and privacy of a standalone residence as well as access to the amenities of the stately Chatham Bars Inn, including restaurants, an oceanfront pool, and spa.

 Exploring the Cape is a full-time, leisurely adventure, whether you're biking the "Rail Trail"or picknicking on and building sand castles on beautiful seaside sands.
 Your Destination Concierge will make reservations for fresh seafood fine dining or arrange for a rustic clambake on the beach.
 As the sun goes down, head to Provincetown for boisterous nightlife and Chatham for shopping.
 Head to the Cape to watch whales, snag a tuna, or find the perfect balance between relaxation and excitement.
 As a member, we'll make sure finding the ideal New England experience is as easy as sinking into the warm sand.